AlanRasch/ICT_2025/README.md

 you can fork the repo and submit pull requests (PRs) Pulling Files from instructor Repository:
 Pulling means downloading the latest files/updates from “instructor” repo to your local machine.
 This involves cloning (first time) or pulling (subsequent updates).
+Save files as .md to upload (push) to this repository